wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/functionality-changes-mode.md

 In addition, self-presence is not available in the other modes, as shown here.

 ![Screenshot that shows that self-presence isn't available](../media/no-self-presence.png)

-From a technical perspective, a user’s mode governs several aspects of the user's experience:
+From a technical perspective, a user's mode governs several aspects of the user's experience:

 - **Incoming routing.** This governs in which client (Teams or Skype for Business) incoming chats and calls land.
 - **Presence publishing.** This governs whether the user's presence that is shown to other users based on their activity is shown.